00xc/h2buster/README.md

   -b http_code_list     List of blacklisted response codes separated by a
                         vertical bar (|).
 Directories with these response codes will not be shown in the output.
 Default is 404.
+  -l                    Flag: show response length in output.
+This overrides
+                        the request method to GET.
   -vr                   Flag: force TLS certificate verification.
   -rb                   Flag: scan for a robots.txt file.
 If found, a prompt
                         will be displayed asking whether to use the results.